niranjandahal/MovieApp_Flutter/README.md

 ### Movie Hunt

-A Flutter Project 'Movie App' made using TMDB API.
+# A Flutter Project 'Movie App' made using TMDB API.

 ## Getting Started

-You will need a developer account with TMDB, which will provide you an API key.
-With the API key, we will be able to fetch real-time JSON data of movies from selected categories like:
+# You will need a developer account with TMDB, which will provide you an API key.
+With the API key, we will be able to fetch real-time data of movie/series

 ## features
 - Watch trailers of new movies/series